lurdnDolz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. Everyone is a proponent of strong encryption -> script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16. I'm an instant star.
+Just add water and stir -> script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
 15. The eggs of the brood need to be an odd number

  -> script that prints every other line from the input, starting with the first line.